 Scott Herndon, M.A.

-Scott Herndon is an Associate Consultant for Sound Jury Consulting.
+Scott Herndon is a Consultant for Sound Jury Consulting.
 He works closely with clients on case strategy development and jury research.
 He has worked on a wide variety of litigation types throughout the country, including product liability, corporate negligence, copyright, patent and trademark infringement, and employment claims.

 Scott is also the Director of Debate at the University of Texas at Dallas.
 During his time with the program, he has taken it from a small, relatively unknown debate program to one of the top programs in the country.
 His decades of research and coaching experience provide clients with practical strategy advice and clear plans for execution at any stage of the litigation process.
 Coming from academics, Scott works to fuse the best research on persuasion, decision making, juror attitudes and emotions, to create effective persuasive strategies.